raspberrypilearning/visualising-sorting-with-python/lesson-2/worksheet.md

 # Lesson 2 - Bubble Sort

-- The Bubble Sort algorithm sorts an unordered list by repeatedly stepping through the list and swapping items if they are in the wrong order.

-- Give a small list such as:
+The bubble sort algorithm sorts an unordered list by repeatedly stepping through the list and swapping items if they are in the wrong order.
+With a small list such as:

 	`[4,3,6,1]`

-- The algorithm would begin by comparing the first two items: `4` and `3`.
-As they are in the wrong order, they would be swapped, to give:
+the algorithm would begin by comparing the first two items: `4` and `3`.
+As they are in the wrong order, they would be swapped to give:

 	`[3,4,6,1]`

-- Next `4` and `6` would be compared.
-These are in the correct order, so are left alone.
-- Next `6` and `1` would be compared and swapped to give:
+Next, `4` and `6` would be compared.
+These are in the correct order so are left alone.
+Then, `6` and `1` would be compared and swapped to give:

 	`[3,4,1,6]`

-- As you can see, the list is not yet sorted, so the algorithm now goes back to the start, comparing pairs of numbers and *bubbling* the higher numbers upwards until they are in the correct place.
+As you can see, the list is not yet sorted, so the algorithm now goes back to the start, comparing pairs of numbers and *bubbling* the higher numbers upwards until they are in the correct place.
-...

 ## Some useful functions